 Provide Practical Access To Preserved Content

-Historical newspapers and documents provide the first draft of our communities history and they not only need to be preserved, but made easily accessible.
+Historical newspapers and documents provide the first draft of our communities history, and they not only need to be preserved but made easily accessible.
 You might be evaluating the advantages of digitizing this historic content once it is preserved on microfilm.
 We have received this question asked by library directors many times.
-The answers very from community to community to some degree, but in the end the universal answer boils down to:
+The answers vary from community to community to some degree, but in the end, the universal answer boils down to:

-It will same time, improve research accuracy, protect the preservation copy, save money on physical replacements, & create a valuable community asset.
+It will save time, improve research accuracy, protect the preservation copy, save money on physical replacements, & create a valuable community asset.

-The Community History Archives are designed to be powerful, but not intimidating.
+The Community History Archives is designed to be powerful but not intimidating.
 It needs to be friendly, intuitive, and easy to learn.
-Advantage has focused on making it as simple as possible, so that everyone…from students to grandparents (and everyone in between) can browse, search, view, clip and share articles, headlines, pages, and stories recorded in the pages of the community newspaper.
-Just type a search and hit “enter” or browse to a specific year, month, day or page in any (or all) publications contained in the archive.
+Advantage has focused on making it as simple as possible so that everyone…from students to grandparents (and everyone in between) can browse, search, view, clip, and share articles, headlines, pages, and stories recorded in the pages of the community newspaper.
+Just type a search and hit “enter” or browse to a specific year, month, day, or page in any (or all) publications contained in the archive.